shubhampatil1602/foodhub-react/README.md

 - `Context` is a feature that allows you to share data across the component tree without having to pass props manually at every level.
 It provides a way to create a global state or shared data that can be accessed by any component within the tree.

-- `Redux` is a different library that is used for managing state (state management).
-Redux works with other libraries as well but it is heavily used with react.
-There is a library called `zustand` which is similar to redux.

-- Redux is helpful for managing large scale application.
-Here are some advantages/uses:
-  - Used to handle state of application
-  - Handing data
-  - Managing store
-  - Redux offers Easy debugging

-### 🚀 `To install a package we use npm and to execute a package we use npx command.`

 ## React Hooks

 - Normal JS utility functions